 The Next Epoch Seed Library exists as a fluid, crowd-sourced collection of seeds and as a series of physical installations.
-We have a semi-permanent branch at the NATURE Lab in North Troy, New York, where we host open hours from 4-6 pm on select Tuesdays and by appointment.

 The Next Epoch Seed Library (NESL) reimagines the conventional seedbank for an era defined by the massive ecological impacts of Capitalism and resource extraction.
 Rather than focusing on utility or agricultural heritage, we work with adaptable, weedy plants who have co-evolved with dense human populations.
 These plants are our indispensable companions as we inhabit novel ecosystems and journey through climate chaos together.
-You can support our work by becoming a member.

 info@nextepochseedlibrary.com